Updated: Sep 3

-Although meditation has becoming a lot more popular by the day, very often the meditation most people practice take them away from their bodies into a dreamy mind.
+Although meditation has becoming a lot more popular day by day, very often the meditation most people practice, take them away from their bodies into a dreamy mind.
 Some people use meditation as a way to avoid unpleasant emotions and feelings held in their bodies, thinking that by avoiding uncomfortable emotions, they will be transcended and transformed.
 This can be a mistake and instead of meditation serving healing processes, what it is doing is suppressing emotions and accumulating more shadow in the system.

 In somatic meditation by contrast, we use the body to access the here and now, which is finally the only possible time.
 This brings us into alignment with our true self, the greater self our soul.
 As we explore our body, we find that it is vast, open and connected to all there is.

 The somatic meditation is done with the body in stillness.
 There are different protocols and formats, they go from the simplest and more basic to more elaborated and challenging requiring the body to hold sitting positions for long periods of time.
 The somatic meditation is vast, therefore it is important to start with the basic and simplest practices that allow the body to easy and become friends with the practice.